GROG/ansible-role-package/README.md

 A role for managing packages on different operating systems.

-This role currently supports apt, yum, brew, zypper, pacman and portage.
+This role currently supports apt, yum, dnf, brew, zypper, pacman and portage.
 Feel free to send a pull or feature request to add your favorite package manager!

 **Attention:**